bamert/dotfiles/README.md

 - the tmux config is adapted for the Kitty terminal
 - I remap caps lock to esc when tapped and ctrl when pressed together with another key.
 For this I use [keyd](https://github.com/rvaiya/keyd)
-- The `skhd` config disables the middle mouse button paste (gets in the way when scrolling with a Trackpoint on Thinkpad)
+- The `skhd` config disables the middle mouse button paste (gets in the way when scrolling with a trackpoint on Thinkpad)
+- I use the [Iosevka](https://github.com/be5invis/Iosevka) font.

 ## NeoVim Setup
 Install `packer` to manage neovim packages [Github](https://github.com/wbthomason/packer.nvim).